Go on, discover the “Mortehoe Experience” – you’ll enjoy it!

 On the ground floor there is a shop selling books, maps and postcards as well as a wide range of locally produced arts and crafts.
 We also have a learning station, where you can read all about the local area, and see digital records.

-A treasure chest of village history and local shipwrecks
+The museum is a treasure chest of village history